risingwavelabs/risingwave/docs/consistent-hash.md

 ![optimal data redistribution](./images/consistent-hash/data-redistribution-1.svg)

 To minimize data movement when scaling occurs, we should be careful when we modify the vnode mapping.
-The worst strategy will result in $\frac{1}{2}$ of the data being moved, just as is shown in the figure below.
+Below is an opposite example: modifying vnode mapping like this will result in $\frac{1}{2}$ of the data being moved.

 ![worst data redistribution](./images/consistent-hash/data-redistribution-2.svg)